 “We know that after a stroke many adaptions take place to reorganize the brain and compensate for the loss of brain tissue,” says Dr. Corbett.
 “And we know that these ‘plasticity” processes are time-limited.
 Our research is about keeping the recovery window open longer or reopening it in those where it has closed in order to help stroke survivors make a more complete recovery.”

-A clinical trial to test these ideas will begin enrolling patients in 2018.
+A clinical trial to test these ideas was actively recruiting patients in 2019.